JeanRoelensYnov/AdvancedPythonProject/README.md

 # Advanced Python Project

+**You are playing against your computer that turned evil !
+Try to solve all its riddle to regain control over it.
+Fortunately, a mysterious ally is trying to help you.**

-What do you need :
+## What do you need :
 - Python 3.11 or older version
 - Libraries that can be found in requirements.txt